ServiceInnovationLab/serviceinnovationlab.github.io/_insights/labtips.md

 1. What would it look like to start small and work differently with the resources you already have?
 2. What does a long term approach look like when short-term funding is the norm?
-3. How will you build trust and demonstrate to sponsors that the lab's work is delivering value?
+3. How will you build trust and demonstrate to sponsors that the Lab's work is delivering value?